 Nadean lives in Trinity Gardens, part of Northeast Houston.
 It is one of a number of neighborhoods that over generations flowed out of the Fifth Ward.
 The Fifth Ward is a historic African American community, right outside of downtown.
-As of 2004 the median household income in The Fifth Ward/Denver Harbor was less than half that in the Greater Houston Area.
-People without a high school diploma made up 57.2% of that area while that was true for only 22.8% of the Greater Houston Area.
-Stats by their nature generalize, and of course there are significant differences between the Fifth Ward and the neighborhoods that have grown out of it, like Trinity Gardens, but as a whole this area is historically underserved.
-Khara, who first encountered this pocket of her hometown in the aftermath of Harvey, describes it as “a community that is overlooked and gets lost in all the noise and busyness of Houston.”
+As of 2004, the median household income in The Fifth Ward/Denver Harbor was less than half of that in the Greater Houston Area.
+People without a high school diploma made up 57.2% of that area, while that was true for only 22.8% of the Greater Houston Area.
+Stats by nature generalize, and of course there are significant differences between the Fifth Ward and the neighborhoods that have grown out of it, like Trinity Gardens, but as a whole, this area is historically underserved.
+Khara, who first encountered this pocket of her hometown in the aftermath of Hurricane Harvey, describes it as “a community that is overlooked and gets lost in all the noise and busyness of Houston”.